Juamp667/simplYT/README.md

 <br>

 ##
-I'll continue working aiming for a higher level of personalization, being able to disable shorts, for example
+I'll continue working towards for a higher level of personalization, being able to disable shorts, for example.